 Mounting a Trolling Motor on the Transom of a Canoe

-A squareback canoe has a transom that’s designed to have a small outboard trolling motor mounted to it, much like a powerboat has a large outboard engine in the back.
+Modern squareback canoes or the super cool old school Scanoe has a transom that’s designed to have a small outboard trolling motor mounted on it, much like a powerboat has a large outboard engine in the back.

 A sqaureback or flat stern/back canoe is specifically designed with the rear tip of the canoe “cut” off creating that transom area.
 This transom is there for the sole purpose of providing a built-in canoe mounting bracket where you can mount a canoe trolling motor.